8 Best Travel Shoes in the World

 Salomon Light Amphib 3 W (Photo: Salomon)

-Additionally, we're big fans of Wellies here at SmarterTravel.
+We're big fans of Wellies here at SmarterTravel.
 But the knee-high boots tend to take up a ton of suitcase space.
 The perfect solution: foldable rain boots.
 Hunter makes good-quality packable rain boots that can be squished or folded up and easily tucked into a carry-on.

 On rainy, wet trails, I wear Keen water sandals, which allow me to slog right through streams and puddles without fear of soggy socks.
 They're perfect for rain-forest hiking.